madyark/MS1-project/README.md

         1. I want to learn more on mental health and its ramifications upon the general population.

-        2. I want to easily navigate around the website to find different bits of information on mental health.

-        3. I want to read some of the stories of people who suffer from mental health problems to further my understanding of its effect on people's daily lives.
+        2. I want to read some of the stories of people who suffer from mental health problems to further my understanding of its effect on people's daily lives.

-        4. I want to sign up to a virtual community where I can put my newfound-knowledge to use.

-        5. I want to discover the social media pages of the organization to see its following numbers, community events, and have the chance to share their posts on my own social media accounts.
+        3. I want to easily navigate around the website to find different bits of information on mental health.

     - #### Visitor with Mental Health Problems \- Goals